jankin987/track-mcsq/README.md

 ## About
 The  TqDiMPRQ has been uploaded to [Baidu Drive](https://pan.baidu.com/s/1oSAumAkVgYuwxtmHG1V2zw?pwd=1234 ).
 The code has been tested on Ubuntu 18.04, Python 3.8, Pytorch 1.4, cudatoolkit==10.0.
-Other questions please contact [jankin](jankin.mao@whu.edu.cn).
+Other questions please contact jankin.mao@whu.edu.cn.
 The code is implemented based on [pytracking](https://github.com/visionml/pytracking).
 We would like to express our sincere thanks to the contributors.